 Until April, transfers from UK pension funds to Australian based QROPS have occurred without a tax penalty.
 Under the new rules such transfers can no longer occur.
 A legal representative of the Australian regulated superannuation funds did however write to HMRC requesting an exemption under the ‘pensions age test’ requirements.

 Since the beginning of September it would appear that many of the offending jurisdictions have amended their rules in order to comply with HMRC requirements.
 Four new Australian superannuation schemes have now been added to the list.
 South Africa and Spain have also been successful in increasing the number of QROPS on the HMRC list.

 With circa 1.3m UK expatriates currently living in Australia and an estimated 43,000 new people emigrating there from Britain each year, it was important for a solution to be found in order to allow individuals to transfer their UK pensions where appropriate.
 These new developments offer individuals some degree of choice in terms of where they can transfer their pension; the number of schemes is expected to increase as discussions progress.

-2. The QROPS public sector loophole
+2. QROPS developments in 2015: The public sector loophole